Stop AI Creating Sprawling Documentation

 Every document matters, so I maintain every document.
 Maintenance is quick because there’s not much to maintain.
 I make updates because updates are easy.

 The whole system stays true.
-AI loads context that’s current.
+The system loads context that’s current.
 Outputs improve because inputs are accurate.
 The compound effect works because nothing’s rotting underneath.

 Sprawl breaks compounding.
 Lean enables it.The discipline feels like sacrifice - all those documents I’m not creating.
 It’s not sacrifice.
 It’s protection.
 Protection of the signal that makes everything else work.